-How can Chaplains and Spiritual Care Coordinators help you?
+How can Chaplains and Spiritual Care Counselors help you?

-As a member of the hospice team, a spiritual care coordinator can be present with you or your loved one as important decisions are made at the end of life.
-Each coordinator is trained to create safe environments in which exploration of concerns and expression of feelings can be shared without judgment.
+As a member of the hospice team, a spiritual care counselor can be present with you or your loved one as important decisions are made at the end of life.
+Each counselor is trained to create safe environments in which exploration of concerns and expression of feelings can be shared without judgment.
 Fear, anxiety, despair and even physical pain diminish when one feels heard and accepted in the process of coming to terms or coping with terminal illness.
-Spiritual care coordinators affirm personhood, self worth, and dignity while allowing you to find your own answers.

 Many issues patients want to talk about are not necessarily religious issues, but life concerns.
 How has my life had value?
 What has been important to me in my life?
 What do I have left to do before I die?
 Who is important to me?

-Calming presence, prayer, ritual and observance of religious practices; empathetic listening; liaison to community clergy; exploration of hope and meaning; pre-bereavement counseling; life review; funeral and memorial services; affirmation of strengths; support to family, staff and others; spiritual counseling.
+Calming presence; prayer; ritual and observance of religious practices; empathetic listening; serve as liaison to community clergy; exploration of hope and meaning; pre-bereavement counseling; life review; funeral and memorial services; affirmation of strengths; support to family, staff and others; spiritual counseling.

 Spiritual care is provided by hospice chaplains who are specially trained in listening skills and in understanding death and dying issues.
 The chaplains are members of the hospice interdisciplinary team so that a picture of the patient as a whole person can be brought into better focus.
 Hospice chaplains can also interface with your own clergy and assist them in your care.
 In addition, you may also receive spiritual care from other members of the team as well.